swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 a state of maximum information or *maximum entropy*.

 When we speak of the **cross-entropy** between two probability distributions over the same set of events we are talking about the average number of information bits we need to classify one of the events.
-The lower the cross-entropy, the better the model.
+Generally, the lower the cross-entropy in our dataset, the better our model performs.

 Let us get back to the equation and also define some more notation to simplify it!
 We will use a mathematical slight-of-hand.